transparency-dev/static-ct/README.md

 ## 👋 Contact

 Are you interested in running a TesseraCT instance?
-Do you have a feature request?
-You can find us here:
+Do you have a feature request? you can find us here:

 - [GitHub issues](https://github.com/transparency-dev/tessera/issues)
 - [Slack](https://transparency-dev.slack.com/) ([invitation](https://join.slack.com/t/transparency-dev/shared_invite/zt-27pkqo21d-okUFhur7YZ0rFoJVIOPznQ))